thomas-rumpf/my-docusaurus-project/README.md

 ## Introduction
-This project is simple Lorem ipsum dolor generator.
+This project is to get used to docusaurus, Facebooks free open source website builder.

 ## Technologies
 Project is created with:
-* Lorem version: 12.3
+* docusaurus2
-* Ipsum version: 2.33
+* node.js v12.10.0
-* Ament library version: 999
+* lorem ipsum

 ## Setup
-To run this project, install it locally using npm:
+To run this project, install it locally using app app app